ranidspace/nintendo-today-scripts/README.md

 You can connect the device to mitmweb by adding it as a proxy on your phone.
-Find the local ip address of your computer and the port (8080 by default) and use that.
+Find the local ip address of your computer and the port (8080 by default) and you can use `adb shell settings put global http_proxy "[ip of device running proxy]:8080"`.
 You can also run mitmweb as a wireguard server, and you can install the wireguard app on the device, and connect to it there.

 4. Confirm you're intercepting web traffic